-The best idea is to take your recipe to an experienced manufacturer (co-packer) that will make and fill the product for you, but before you do, you will need the help and guidance of a professional recipe developer, as what works in your kitchen usually cannot be directly translated to mass production.
+The best idea is to take your recipe to an experienced manufacturer (co-packer) that will make and fill the product for you, but before you do, you will need the help and guidance of a professional recipe developer, as what works in your kitchen for your signature dish usually cannot be directly translated to mass production.

 It is so important to understand before you take on any business venture that the production of your product cannot be just a few cakes or drinks here and there; it’s either all or nothing.
 A co-packer will be looking at volume and unless you can give them confidence this project will grow and fast, then very few will consider taking it on.
 They also need to believe in your product as much as you do, so before you speak to them make sure your company and brand look professional, many co-packers won’t even respond to Hotmail or Gmail addresses, so get brand ready.